 Illumination levels for controlled lighting shall be adequate to detect a moving aggressor, either visually or by use of CCTV.
-Provide full cutoff or fully shielded luminaires mounted in the horizontal plane to minimize glare.
+Provide fully shielded luminaires mounted in the horizontal plane to minimize glare.
 Glare may hinder security personnel visibility and interfere with authorized activities or activities outside the installation.